dtewhite/Oil-Price-Projections/README.md

 # Oil-Price-Projections

 This project seeks to predict changes in the price of crude oil.
-The model uses a Random Forest to create predicitons and then posts them to a Twitter profile (https://twitter.com/WTI_Predictor).
+The model used is a Random Forest, and then the predicitons are posted by a Twitter bot.
+The profile can be found here: https://twitter.com/WTI_Predictor.

+## Technologies Used

+- SciKit-Learn
+- Python Pandas
+- Plot.ly
+- Tweepy